 However, teas in Jamaica are generally devided into categories.
 Categores are usually they are lumped together based on the ailments teas treat.

-Therefore cold bush teas are made from different plants than those used for treat high blood pressure.
-Teas for pain and diabetes are made from different bushes.
+And so, cold bush teas are made from different plants than those used for treat high blood pressure.
+Teas to treat pain and diabetes are made from different bushes.
 You get the idea.

-While many Jamaican teas are popular, many are not.
+While many Jamaican teas are popular, many are not so popular.
 But they all have a few things in common.

 Four hundred and seven Jamaicans responded to a survey about plants used as medicine.
 Sixty-nine percent of the respondents reported using plant leaves to make medicinal bush teas.